Hollybush Primary School

 Without cognition there is no metacognition.

 Studies involving primary school children have shown the potential impact of using metacognitive strategies is around 7 months.
+Some of the findings of this research from the EEF can be seen in the poster below.
 The potential impact for disadvantaged pupils can be even higher.
+At Hollybush we aim to teach the children to think about how and why they learn as this supports them in understanding their own learning journey.

 • Choosing a strategy.